Options such as insulation, additional windows are available and listed on our pricing form,

 Yes!
 It’s on our order form here.
 But we only make a limited number every year.
 We also give you plans to build your own and there are lots of ways to do it.

-At pick up you’ll get an installation video, an owner’s manual and our support during installation.
+Most of our clients install their own yurts!
+At pick up you’ll get an installation video, an owner’s manual and you’ll have our live support during installation.

 It is flexible enough to be installed in a variety of ways!